UK health chief sees 'unfair' pricing for COVID travel tests

 PCR tests required for most travelers average about 75 pounds ($104) each, or 300 pounds for a family of four, but many firms charge significantly more.
 Prices quoted by providers listed on the government website range from 17 pounds ($24) to 250 pounds ($347).

-Javid said Sunday that he had asked the Competition and Markets Authority to crackdown on “unfair market practices” by test providers.
+Javid said he asked the Competition and Markets Authority to crackdown on “unfair market practices” by test providers.

 “People should be able to go on holiday, whether it’s to see family or just to relax, without fearing excessive fees for PCR tests,’’ he said on Twitter.